 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

-Optional Casa de Campo Amusement Park: Teleférico de Madrid cable car ride
+Optional Entrance to the Amusement Park (Parque de Atracciones): Teleférico de Madrid cable car ride

 Flamenco dinner and show